laforge49/JActor2/README.md

 -----

 Nested classes impede decoupling, which is important for clarity, testing and reusability.
-But by introducing request factory methods we can then use interfaces to decouple the blades.
+But by introducing request factory methods we can then use interfaces to decouple our blades.

 ```java